 b) “Africa and Eurasia” means Range States and territories listed in Annex 2 of this Memorandum of Understanding;

 c) “Conservation” means the protection and management, including sustainable use of birds of prey and their habitats, in accordance with the objectives and principles of this Memorandum of Understanding;

 d) “Convention” means the Convention on the Conservation of Migratory Species of Wild Animals, signed at Bonn on 23 June 1979;

 e) “Signatory” means a Signatory to this Memorandum of Understanding in accordance with paragraph 26 below;

 f) “Secretariat” means the Secretariat of the Convention; and

 g) “Action Plan” means the Action Plan for the Conservation of African-Eurasian Migratory birds of prey contained in Annex 3.

 In addition, the terms defined in Article I, sub-paragraphs 1 (a) to (i), of the Convention shall have the same meaning, mutatis mutandis, in this Memorandum of Understanding.

-3. The interpretation of any term or provision of this Memorandum of Understanding will be made in accordance with the Convention and/or relevant Resolutions adopted by its Meeting of the Signatories, unless such a term or provision is defined or interpreted differently in this Memorandum of Understanding.
+3. The interpretation of any term or provision of this Memorandum of Understanding will be made in accordance with the Convention and/or relevant Resolutions adopted by its Conference of the Parties, unless such a term or provision is defined or interpreted differently in this Memorandum of Understanding.